 - You can blanch the whole head of cabbage to make removing the leaves easier, but we will not be using a whole head of cabbage for these rolls (unless you are multiplying the recipe to make a larger batch.)
 You can always use the cooked cabbage in other ways.

-- If you'd like to learn more about Ukranian cooking, Olia Hercules is a great resource.
+- If you'd like to learn more about Ukrainian cooking, Olia Hercules is a great resource.
 This is recipe is adapted from her cookbook, Mamushka.